-The bass is fast, punchy and quite well extended showing very good sub bass as well.
+The bass is fast, punchy and quite seems to be decently extended.
 It might have a slight might bass hump somewhere but nothing to worry about.
-The sub bass might present some distortion that was noticeable on some songs but overall it wasn’t disturbing.
-Overall, I found the bass to be quite nice, engaging and to put meat (muscle because of the speed and punch) on the bones of the songs.
+The sub bass might have some distortion that was noticeable on some songs but overall it wasn’t disturbing.

-The midrange is very detailed and present and it is one of the very strong points of these headphones.
+The midrange is clean, detailed and presents good textures.
+This is in my opinion the strong point of these headphones.

 The treble is very sparklly, nicely extended and very well detailed.
 These are not bright headphones, but if the recording is bad, it won’t mask it.

 The voices are in front, but not in a bad way as the soundstage is big and spacious from a scenic presence point of view.
 They are nicely extended and detailed as well.
 I liked both male and female voices on these headphones.

 I’ve rarely heard such soundstage and such openness in closed headphones of this size.
 They can compete here with lots of opened headphones in my opinion.
 This and some other things make them perfect for instrumental/classical music, but these headphones can be used with almost any musical genre.

 Imaging and Instrument Separation

 This is another section that impressed me very much.
 Every instrument is very well delimited showing very good imaging, instrument separation and layering.
 They handled crowded music passages with ease.